alichohan1999/expertline-vscode-extension/README.md

 1. **Check the Console**: Open VS Code Developer Tools for detailed error messages
 2. **Verify Network**: Ensure `https://expertline.xamples.xyz` is accessible
 3. **Report Issues**: Create an issue on GitHub with error details

-## Contributing

-We welcome contributions!
-Here's how you can help:

-### Development Setup
-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Make your changes and test thoroughly
-4. Commit your changes: `git commit -m 'Add amazing feature'`
-5. Push to your fork: `git push origin feature/amazing-feature`
-6. Open a Pull Request

-### Areas for Contribution
-- **UI/UX Improvements**: Better design and user experience
-- **Performance**: Faster API calls and rendering
-- **Features**: New analysis modes and capabilities
-- **Documentation**: Better guides and examples
-- **Testing**: Unit tests and integration tests

 ## License